wgw0/bq_modelling/README.md

 Digital campaigns are expensive, and accurate measurement of user interactions is key to understanding which channels drive performance.
 However, with growing privacy settings and users opting out of cookie tracking, much of your data can lack channel information.
 This gap can distort your attribution models, potentially leading you to underestimate some channels and over-invest in others.

 While solutions like Google’s [Consent Mode](https://support.google.com/google-ads/answer/10000067?hl=en-GB) provide a high-level statistical approach to filling these gaps, they often apply a one-size-fits-all strategy that may not capture the nuances of your specific data.
-There is a need for a more tailored solution, one that constructs a detailed picture of each user journey by linking all available event data (including campaign parameters, device information, geotargeting, and other user signals).
+There is a need for a more tailored solution, one that constructs a detailed picture of each user journey by linking and understanding all available event data (including campaign parameters, device information, geotargeting, and other user signals).

-Our proprietary model is designed to address this challenge.
+This model implementation is designed to address this challenge.
 It learns from complete user journeys (where the channel is known) and uses that knowledge to predict the most likely channel for journeys with missing data.
 Through cross-validation, the model ensures that its predictions are both explainable and reliable, providing you with transparent insights that empower smarter, data-driven decisions and optimise your marketing investments.

 ## Proprietary Model for Channel Imputation